 In a previous blog, we highlighted why good bookkeeping is essential for you to understand your business, but we did not discuss how to improve your bookkeeping once you have started.
 In this blog, we will highlight how you can improve your business's bookkeeping and work towards getting reports that you can use to make decisions about your business.

-The more transactions in the month, the more frequent you should be doing your bookkeeping.
-This may be weekly such as every Thursday afternoon, you sit down and prepare your bookkeeping.
+The more transactions in the month, the more frequently you should be doing your bookkeeping.
+This may be weekly, such as every Thursday afternoon, you sit down and prepare your bookkeeping.
 This will get you into a routine, and you may find the task to be less cumbersome.

-Within Xero, you can create bank rules for reoccurring transactions such as bank interest received, bank charges and monthly loan payments.
+Within Xero, you can create bank rules for recurring transactions such as bank interest received, bank charges and monthly loan payments.
 You create the bank rule based on the bank line details, and Xero will apply the bank rule you have made.
-This will again reduce the time spent on bookkeeping and improving accuracy.
+This will again reduce the time spent on bookkeeping and improve accuracy.

 We see that errors occur when several people are involved in the bookkeeping with no rules/procedures set in place.
 We recommend that one person does the bookkeeping so that the coding is consistent.
 If you do have more than one person working on the bookkeeping, ensure that you have clear procedures with who is doing what.
 For example, one person deals with the sales-related items, and the other person deals with the purchases and receipts.

-You should also ensure that you review your bookkeeping or bookkeepers coding to ensure accuracy and consistency.
+You should also review that you review your bookkeeping or bookkeeper's coding to ensure accuracy and consistency.
 Doing this review monthly will help you find any errors and help you better understand your business as you are looking at your results monthly.

 Don't be afraid to ask your accountant any questions you may have when preparing your bookkeeping.
 This could include transactions like a new loan, or you may have paid a supplier twice.
 Reach out to your accountant, and they can assist you with either making the correction or talking you through how to fix the issue.